Segundo Ruiz Belvis Cultural Center

 Musical Director, Los Pleneros de Don Segundo and Co-director of The Ruiz Belvis Collective

-Michael has dedicated most of his life to the promotion of Afro-Latin percussion in Chicago.
-He founded El Ritmo School of Latin Percussion over a decade ago to teach free weekly percussion classes in the community.
+Michael has dedicated most of his professional life to building community-based education programs focusing on Afro-Latin percussion in Chicago.
+He founded El Ritmo School of Latin Percussion over a decade ago to teach free weekly percussion classes in the Humboldt Park, Hermosa, and Logan Square.
 El Ritmo now has a permanent home at Segundo Ruiz Belvis Cultural Center, a natural partner for the initiative.
-Michael plays for a number of local bands, including Johnny Blass’ Orquesta, Los Pleneros de Don Segundo and The Ruiz Belvis Collective.
+Michael plays for a number of local bands, including Los Pleneros de Don Segundo, and The Ruiz Belvis Collective.

 Afro-Caribbean Jazz Program Director